leloup2022/Documentation/contents/community.md

 - Automation.
 Automate roles and inside games.
 - Discord ME6 bot - Helps kick out links.
 - Discord Hashbot - Helps to watch similar names (impersonators).
-- Human to human connection and relationships - Try to welcome personally new members, every single one.
+- Human to human connection and relationships - Try to Welcome personally new members, every single one.
-- Send some merch to the members.
+- Send some Merch to the members.
 Incentives.
 - Give them where to go to learn about it (channels, support, start guide).
 - Terminology of the community.
 - Conversations.
+Initiate conversations with members.
 - People help each other - is this happening? (usually a sign of a healthy community).
 - Help and ask.
 Improvements - Ask the community how we can improve.
 - Mods.
 Assign some very active and helpful people as Mods of the community.
-- Hype and expectation - Well know ahead-of-time roadmap.
+- Hype and expectation - Well-known ahead-of-time roadmap.

 # Community Acquisition Strategy: